ericchen321/smrt/index.md

 ## What Do We Read?

-**Theme.** The theme of this reading group is _artificial intelligence and computer graphics_.
+**Theme.** The theme of this reading group is _digital humans: graphics and machine Learning_.
-On the graphics side our focus spans multiple topics:
+More specifically, our focus spans multiple topics:
-* Simulation and control of (non-) human characters;
+* Novel learning-based methods for simulation and control of (non) human characters;
+* Novel learning-based methods for processing and simulating geometries;
 * Geometric and/or biomechanical modelling of human body, skin, muscles and other tissues;
-* Biomechanical simulation of musculoskeletal structures;
-* Novel learning-based methods for differentiable simulation;
 * Vision-based methods of human motion capture, analysis and synthesis.

 **Publication venues.** We get to pick papers from a multitude of publication venues since our theme is quite interdisciplinary: